MorrisMA/M65C02A/README.md

     by the programmer to manage the contents of the register stacks associated with A, X, and Y;

-    (4)     M65C02A core’s X Top-Of-Stack register, XTOS, serves as a base pointer for the base-relative addressing modes: bp,B and (bp,B),Y. This addressing mode provides the stack frame capability needed by programming languages like C and Pascal, and which must be emulated by 6502/65C02 microprocessors.
-(Note: base- relative addressing using XTOS is generally associated with the system stack, but can be used in a more general way with any data structures in memory.)
+    (4)     M65C02A core’s X Top-Of-Stack register, XTOS, can serve as a base pointer for base-relative addressing when it is used as a 16-bit index register.
+Base-relative addressing supports the stack frames needed by programming languages like C and Pascal, and which must be emulated by 6502/65C02 microprocessors.
+(Note: base-relative addressing using XTOS is generally associated with the system stack, but can be used in a more general way with any data structures in memory.)

+    (5)     The M65C02A core supports stack-relative addressing using almost any 6502/65C02 instruction that uses zero page, pre-indexed zero page, absolute, pre-indexed absolute (and indirect versions of these addressing modes) through the application of the osx, osz, and ois prefix instructions.

-    (5)     M65C02A core’s XTOS can function as a third (auxiliary) stack pointer, SX, when instructions are prefixed with the osx instruction.
+    (6)     M65C02A core’s XTOS can function as a third (auxiliary) stack pointer, SX, when stack instructions are prefixed with the osx instruction.
 (Note: when used as the auxiliary stack pointer, S becomes the source/target for all of the 6502/65C02 instructions specific to the X register: ldx, stx, cpx, txa, tax, plx, phx.
-This feature provides seven more ways to affect the system stack
-    pointer: lds, sts, cps, tsa, tas, pls, phs.)
+This feature provides seven more ways to affect the system stack pointer: lds, sts, cps, tsa, tas, pls, phs.)

-    (6)     The M65C02A core provides support for kernel and user modes.
+    (7)     The M65C02A core provides support for kernel and user modes.
 The previously unused and unimplemented bit of the processor status word (P), bit 5, is used to indicate the processor mode, M. The M65C02A core provides kernel mode and a user mode stack pointers, SK and SU, respectively, for this